Celiac Disease: Then and Now

-Stomach pain, diarrhea, nausea, heartburn … these are common symptoms for any number of ailments.
-Twenty years ago, a physician’s first course of intervention for a patient complaining of gastric distress might’ve been simply to treat the symptoms with antacids, antiemitics, simethicone, and so on.
+Stomach pain, diarrhea, nausea, heartburn … these are common symptoms for a host of conditions, including celiac disease.
+Twenty years ago, a physician’s first course of intervention for a patient complaining of gastric distress might’ve been simply to treat the symptoms with antacids, antiemetics, simethicone, and so on.
 If the patient returned with consistent or worsening symptoms, the physician might’ve ordered a diagnostic test, such as endoscopy.

-Initial visit coding would’ve included an appropriate evaluation and management (E/M) CPT® code and one or more of the following diagnosis codes:
+Initial visit coding would’ve included an appropriate evaluation and management (E/M) CPT® code and one or more diagnosis codes for classic symptoms:

 Twenty years ago, hardly anyone had heard of celiac disease (also called celiac sprue and gluten-sensitive enteropathy).
 Today, it’s practically a household word — along with the term “gluten free.”
 The disease is so prevalent, food manufacturers now label their applicable products “Gluten Free,” and a completely new category of gluten-free food products has entered the market.
 Even people who can eat gluten are going gluten-free, in an uneducated attempt to lose weight.
 Celiac disease isn’t a fad, however.

 We now know celiac disease is an autoimmune disease characterized by an abnormal proximal small intestinal mucosa.
 It is associated with a permanent intolerance to gluten, and can present itself at any time in a person’s life.
 Symptoms may include those already mentioned, in addition to: bloating, weight loss, anxiety, anemia, skin rash, and dizziness.

 And we have a specific ICD-10-CM code: K90.0 Celiac disease

 - Celiac gluten-sensitive steatorrhea

 - Celia gluten-sensitive enteropathy